uc-cdis/gen3.org/content/resources/user/access-data.md

 * When more security is required, users may be required to download and analyze data files in a protected environment.
 Such environments include virtual machines (VM) in a virtual private cloud (VPC) or in the Gen3 Workspace, which is accessed by clicking on "Workspace" in the top navigation bar of the data commons website.
 For more information, see the [documentation on how to access and use the Gen3 Workspace](/resources/user/analyze-data).

-## Downloading a Data File Using the Exploration Tool
+### Downloading a Data File Using the Exploration Tool

-Files can be browsed using the data exploration tool in a Gen3 data commons.
-Individual files can be downloaded by simply clicking on the filename and then clicking the download button.

-__Note:__ If a commons restricts data download access to within a virtual private cloud (VPC), then an "Access Denied" error will be displayed by the website.

-## Exploration Tool
-* * *
-One method of accessing metadata in a Gen3 data commons is using the data exploration tool in a web browser.
+* One method of accessing metadata in a Gen3 data commons is using the data exploration tool in a web browser.
 This page can be reached by clicking "Exploration" in the top navigation bar or by navigating to the URL: https://gen3.datacommons.io/explorer.

 > __NOTE:__ The part of the URL above https://gen3.datacommons.io can be replaced with the URL of other data commons powered by Gen3.

 ![Exploration](Gen3_Toolbar_exploration.png)

-The data exploration tool has a certain set of metadata properties that can be used as filters for selecting subsets of study subjects and data files.
+* The data exploration tool has a certain set of metadata properties that can be used as filters for selecting subsets of study subjects and data files.

 ![Facets](Gen3_facets.png)